What is Tribulus Terrestris?

 I wouldn’t expect it to work wonders for your sex drive on its own but if combined with a more scientifically proven natural aphrodisiac like horny goat weed, you may see some pretty dramatic results.

-Check out our article showcasing the Best Testosterone Boosters to learn what supplements and foods do work!
+Check out our article showcasing the Best Testosterone Boosting Foods and Supplements for men!

 - Gauthaman, K. and A.P.
 Ganesan, The hormonal effects of Tribulus terrestris and its role in the management of male erectile dysfunction–an evaluation using primates, rabbit and rat.
 Phytomedicine, 2008.
 15(1-2): p.
 44-54. – Link